aisingapore/TagUI/README.md

 # How to get started

-Join the community and ask any questions at our [Telegram chat group](https://t.me/rpa_chat) or our [Zoom Q&A every Thursday](https://github.com/kelaberetiv/TagUI/issues/914).
+Join the community and ask any questions at our [Telegram chat group](https://t.me/rpa_chat) or our [AISG community site](https://community.aisingapore.org/groups/tagui-rpa/).
 Take [TagUI free course](https://learn.aisingapore.org/courses/learn-rpa-with-tagui-beginners-course/) over one morning or afternoon, and start using the most popular open-source RPA software.
 Share this [TagUI slide deck](https://docs.google.com/presentation/d/1pltAMzr0MZsttgg1w2ORH3ontR6Q51W9/edit?usp=sharing&ouid=115132044557947023533&rtpof=true&sd=true) with your team or customers to win their buy-in to use TagUI.

 If you are maintaining your own fork of TagUI (for eg tech leads, RPA consultants, individual developers), see this [maintainer training video series](https://www.youtube.com/watch?v=oq8HlJujraE) to understand how TagUI works behind the scenes, and for you to modify all aspects of TagUI and extend the software to your customers' exact needs, made-to-measure.